If you’re looking for the bestgames, there’s no shortage of titles to choose from, thanks to the console’s long life cycle.

 8. Mario Golf: World Tour

 Like Mario Tennis Open before it, Mario Golf: World Tour takes a particularly mundane sport and puts a zany spin on it.
-Playing as Mario, Luigi, or a number of other iconic characters from the franchise, players have the option to compete online against human opponents or take on the CPU in any of the game’s numerous tournaments.
+Playing as Mario, Luigi, or a number of other iconic characters from the franchise, players have the option to compete online against human opponents or take on bots in any of the game’s numerous tournaments.

 The handheld’s 3D capabilities shine with World Tour given the game animates each shot, chip, or putt with gorgeous visuals and an amazing amount of depth.
 Though the 3DS boasts a small number of sports titles, World Tour remains one of the brightest in the console’s lineup.